 McDonald Beach Boat Launch Ramp

 Every person who operates a motorized boat in Canada must obtain proof of competency.
-You can obtain a Pleasure Craft Operator Card by passing a Transport Canada Accredited boating safety test.
-Getting your Operator Card proves that you are a competent boater and ensures that you understand Canada’s navigation rules and how to boat safely.
+Obtain a Pleasure Craft Operator Card by passing a Transport Canada Accredited boating safety test, which show proof of being a competent boater and ensures the understanding of Canada’s navigation rules and how to boat safely.

-Boaters can obtain their official Pleasure Craft Operator Card, commonly known as a boat license or boat card, by successfully passing the BOATsmart! exam, found online at www.boatsmartexam.com
+Boaters can obtain their official Pleasure Craft Operator Card, commonly known as a boat licence or boat card, by successfully passing the BOATsmart! exam, found online at www.boatsmartexam.com.